Facial structures for various notions of positivity and applications to the theory of entanglement: Boundary structures for positive maps

 Motivated by a parametrization \cite{cw} for those cases, it was shown in \cite{ha+kye_exposed} that $\Phi[a,b,c]$ is an exposed positive linear map whenever the conditions (\ref{cond}) holds.
 See also \cite{cs} and \cite{ha+kye_indec-witness}.

 Even though every maximal face is exposed in general, it should be noted that there is a face of $\mathbb P_1$ which is not exposed.
 Indeed, if we slice the convex body for $\mathbb P_1$ in Theorem \ref{generalied_choi} with the hyperplane $a+b+c=2$, then it is clear by the two-dimensional picture that the Choi map $\phi=\Phi[1,0,1]$ is not exposed.
-It is worth while to calculate the dual face of the Choi map.
+See Figure 2.
+It is worthwhile to calculate the dual face of the Choi map.
 To do this, we first find all vectors $\xi\in\mathbb C^3$ such that $\phi(\xi\xi^*)$ is singular, and find null vectors $\eta\in\mathbb C^3$ of $\phi(\xi\xi^*)$.
-Then the dual face will be generated those rank one projectors in $M_3\ot M_3$ onto product vector $\xi\ot \bar \eta$ by (\ref{1-simple}).
+Then the dual face will be generated by those rank one projectors in $M_3\ot M_3$ onto product vector $\xi\ot \bar \eta$ by (\ref{1-simple}).

 By a direct calculation, we see that $\phi(\xi\xi^*)$ is singular if and only if $\xi$ is one of the following vectors

 and the corresponding null spaces are generated by

 respectively.
 If we identify $\xi_i\ot\bar\eta_i$ with the rank one matrix $\xi_i\eta_i^*$ by (\ref{matrix-vector-id}), then we see that the projector onto $\xi\ot\bar\eta$ belongs to the dual face of the Choi map if and only $\xi\eta^*$ is one of the following matrices: